hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Rushing and fixation assume (continued) a priori understanding of the market, calcification over-indexes into existing products, and decline gives up on the potential for growth and renewal.

+#### Top-line vs. bottom-line growth

+In an even simpler reframing, we can consider a company's lifecycle phase as a sliding scale between focusing on [top-line growth vs. bottom-line growth](https://www.investopedia.com/ask/answers/difference-between-bottom-line-and-top-line-growth/).

+*Top-line* focused companies prefer revenue growth via expanding existing products and exploring new ones.
+Cost considerations are often deferred or deprioritized due to opportunity cost and potential hindrance to gross profit expansion.

+Meanwhile, *bottom-line* focused companies prefer profit growth (or preservation) via improving margins for existing products.

+With this in mind, we can compare back to the pillars of our evolved mission, mapping them to a company's priorities:

+- Stability: preserve existing products ⇒ preserve top line
+- Efficiency: improve margins ⇒ grow bottom line
+- Agility: enable new products ⇒ grow top line

+Or, more prescriptively:

+- **Top-line focused companies** prioritize **agility then stability**, often deferring efficiency
+- **Bottom-line focused companies** prioritize **efficiency then stability**, often ignoring agility

 #### Example: Meta's lifecycle

 Consider how Meta's evolution has shifted their priorities over time, via their motto:

-- 2004: "Move fast and break things" (agility)
+- 2004: "Move fast and break things" ⇒ top-line focus on (agility)
-- 2016: "Move fast" (agility, stability)
+- 2016: "Move fast" ⇒ top-line focus on (agility, stability)
-- 2023: "Year of efficiency" (efficiency, stability)
+- 2023: "Year of efficiency" ⇒ bottom-line focus on (efficiency, stability)

 ### Org structure